carlosedp/morphedit/FeatureList.md

 - [ ] Add detection preset slots to save sensitivity, frame size, and overlap settings
 - [ ] Use mouse scroll to zoom in/out on the waveform
 - [ ] Add tooltip to append audio button
+- [ ] Detect if audio has more than 300 splice points and show warning if user wants to truncate it or not.
+Make this number a constant.

 ## To Test